-You can apply for camp online by visiting the Register page.
+You can apply for camp online through your COGWA Portal account.
+If you do not already have an account, go to the Apply page for instructions on how to set up an account.
 If you do not have access to the Internet, please contact the director.
 He will arrange a time to fill it in online for you as you supply the information over the phone, since all information must be entered into our system at some point anyway.

 Yes, you can apply for as many camps as you like.
 Of course you will need to evaluate how many camps you can afford to attend.
 You will be responsible for the tuition fee and any transportation costs to and from camp.
 If there is a waiting list, we may give preference to campers who have not attended another camp that year.

 Yes, as long as they are willing to comply with the rules and values of our camps.
 Any camper, whether attending with COGWA or not, may be sent home at the parents’ expense if there are discipline problems.
 If any camp has more applicants than can be accepted, we give preference to members.